mikegleen/modes/doc/source/index.rst

 ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
 On the other hand, ``xml2csv.py`` uses an optional input CSV file of only one column that contains a list of accession numbers of objects to extract data from.
+For more detail, see the documentation on the individual programs.

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document